 In addition to the above, various workshops and visits will be undertaken to prepare students for dental practice.
-Management of special care patients, such as those with physical disabilities or the medically-compromised, will be included.
+Exposure to the management of patients requiring special dental care, such as those with physical, medical, learning and/or social impairments, will be undertaken.
 Further learning relating to medical emergency management, CPR, endodontics, aesthetic dentistry, and oral medicine will take place.